FriendsOfSymfony/FOSRestBundle/Resources/doc/3-listener-support.rst

 With this in mind we now turn to explain each one of them.

-All listeners except the ``mime_type`` one are disabled by default.
+All listeners except the ``mime_type`` listener are disabled by default.
 You can enable one or more of these listeners.
-For example, below you can see how to enable all listeners:
+For example, below you can see how to enable a few additional listeners:

 .. code-block:: yaml